dropwizard/dropwizard/docs/source/manual/configuration.rst

 type                   REQUIRED     The appender type.
-Must be ``console``. threshold              ALL          The lowest level of events to print to the console. timeZone               UTC          The time zone to which event timestamps will be converted. target                 stdout       The name of the standard stream to which events will be written.
+Must be ``console``. threshold              ALL          The lowest level of events to print to the console. timeZone               UTC          The time zone to which event timestamps will be converted.
+                                    Will be ignored if a logFormat is supplied. target                 stdout       The name of the standard stream to which events will be written.
                                     Can be ``stdout`` or ``stderr``. logFormat              default      The Logback pattern with which events will be formatted.
 See